AftermathFinance/native-bridge-widget/README.md

 };
 ```

-To customize the widgetʼs theme, you can change root CSS variables.
+To customize the widget's theme, you can change root CSS variables.
 Here is the primary theme.

 ```css
 /* Main */